tillhoff/thetillhoff/README.md

 Some details/goals of the setup are:
 - Speed, simplicity and efficiency are the primary goals.
 - The website runs on a [caddy](https://caddyserver.com/) container.
-- Supports dark and light mode (automatically picked up from browser settings).
-Without flashing...

 - Since it's cumbersome to repeat html snippets, I'm using [temingo](https://github.com/thetillhoff/temingo) as a static website generator.
 - No usage of google-fonts or any other third-party hosting for anything.
 - No javascript (except a reference to add my own analytics)
-- Provide both IPv4 and IPv6 access with valid certificates.

-While I'm trying to make this website as fast as possible ...
-- ... the used CSS is *not* less enough to just embed it in the HTML instead of using a dedicated CSS file.
-More details on that topic can be found on https://mathiasbynens.be/notes/inline-vs-separate-file.
-TL;DR: For CSS smaller than some 700 bytes, it actually *reduces* bandwidth and loading speed to have CSS and HTML in the same file, because of reduced packet overhead and the necessity of the additional request for the CSS file.
-(At the time of writing, the CSS alone has a size ~6kB minified.)
-- ...
-I decided to *not* use a CDN.
-While they add convenience and performance to larger sites, they don't like unfrequently visited sites: For sites not in their cache (anymore, as they aren't visited frequently enough) they add latency because they fetch the site themselves before providing it to the actual requester.
-At the same time not using CDNs reduces scaling capabilities, increases DDoS chances, and introduces additional latency for website-calls from (at least) other continents.
-- ... the goal was to get as much direct html with as less javascript as possible.
-That means that javascript frameworks like vuejs or svelte don't fit here.
-      The static site generator hugo would fit, but has a gazillion of unnecessary features and doesn't support automatic code indentation in the generated files.
-      In addition, it provides many ways of doing thing, which I do believe is not a good design.

 <!--
 # Considerations